elicorrales/blockchain-tutorials/README.md

 [Blockchain Programmer-Part 10: Node.js Javascript Cmd-line Client Talks to Rust On-Chain Program](https://www.youtube.com/watch?v=jDOIdC58puE&list=PLNKa8O7lX-w5nEQjNbFRQV7e3Sd4qLi44&index=10)
 We finally have an initial success at getting our command-line client app to "tickle"(invoke) the "entry point" of our Rust on-chain program.
+[Here](https://github.com/elicorrales/my-first-solana-project-after-series-II-part-10) is the code as a result of arriving to Part 10.

 []()